andrewkroh/go-ingest-node-metrics/docs/README.md

-# Elasticsearch Ingest None Pipeline Metrics
+# Elasticsearch Ingest Node Pipeline Metrics

 This utility denormalizes Elasticsearch nodes stats to create one document for every ingest processor in each pipeline on each node.